aws/sagemaker-python-sdk/src/sagemaker/mxnet/README.rst

 -  ``entry_point (str):`` Path (absolute or relative) to the Python file which should be executed as the entry point to model hosting.
 -  ``source_dir (str):`` Optional.
-Path (absolute or relative) to a directory with any other training source code dependencies aside from tne entry point file.
+Path (absolute or relative) to a directory with any other training source code dependencies including tne entry point file.
 Structure within this directory will be preserved when training on SageMaker.
 -  ``enable_cloudwatch_metrics (boolean):`` Optional.
 If true, training